UEFA European Championship awards: Multiple awards

+Awards by team (1960–2024)

 All-time Euro XI

 In June 2016, ahead of UEFA Euro 2016 in France, UEFA published an All-time Euro XI; the winning team was chosen based on votes cast on EURO2016.com and Twitter.
 The application featured the 11 players who have made the greatest impact at EURO final tournaments.
 Nominees had to meet at least two of the following four criteria: